Tutkimus

 Projektin julkaisut

-Mikael Mattlin, Shaun Breslin, Elina Sinkkonen, Liisa Kauppila, Björn Cappelin, Ines Söderström and Matt Ferchen (2023) Enhancing small state preparedness: Risks of foreign ownership, supply disruptions and technological dependencies.
+Mattlin, Mikael, Shaun Breslin, Elina Sinkkonen, Liisa Kauppila, Björn Cappelin, Ines Söderström and Matt Ferchen (2023) Enhancing small state preparedness: Risks of foreign ownership, supply disruptions and technological dependencies.
 FIIA Report 74.

 The post-Cold War liberalist view, according to which interdependences supported a virtuous cycle of mutual gains, has given way to a realist-tinged view that regards economic interdependence as a cause of insecurity and an element in conflicts.
 In this new environment of increasing great power competition and technological decoupling, all states are not created equal.
 Major states such as the United States and China can be system shapers, whereas small states tend to be system takers.
 Unlike smaller states, they have a greater ability to use their investment leverage, supply chain dominance and control of core technologies.
 For smaller states with open economies, such as Finland and Sweden, these capabilities of major powers create vulnerabilities in the form of security risks of foreign ownership, supply disruptions and critical technological dependencies.